Gunpla Build - Zeta Gundam Ver. Ka (Intro Part 2)

 How the Ver.
 Ka Approaches the Design

 A lot of people tend to assume that Ver.
-Ka designs “Katoki-fied” reimaginings of mobile suits, but Katoki himself claims that in the case of this particular mobile suit, the opposite is true.
-Here is a key quote from the kit’s official website:
+Ka designs “Katoki-fied” reimaginings of mobile suits, but Katoki himself claims that that’s not always the case.
+Here is a key quote from the kit’s official website (yes, it has its own website):

 When looking at the setting illustrations for the Zeta Gundam drawn for the TV series, I noticed that its original design has a unique kind of coolness that vastly differs from the sleek silhouette that modern fans love.